thombauer/thombauer.github.io/_posts/2020-07-07-combine-tableau-google-spreadsheets-and-python.md

 You need a Google Account plus an empty spreadsheat you create on your account and we get started.
 As an introduction please read the beginning of the analytics vidhya post and follow all steps for authorization and configuration of your Google Account.
 In this blog I start with the workflow in Python, everythings to set up before is in the great step-by-step guide on [MEDIUM](https://medium.com/analytics-vidhya/how-to-read-and-write-data-to-google-spreadsheet-using-python-ebf54d51a72c) I recommend to read carefully.

-In the next code snippet don't forget to change 'SAMPLE_SPREADSHEET_ID_input' to the value of your newly created Google Spreadsheet (see analytics vidhya blog post).
+In the next code snippet don't forget to change 'SAMPLE_SPREADSHEET_ID_input' to the value of your newly created Google Spreadsheet (see [MEDIUM](https://medium.com/analytics-vidhya/how-to-read-and-write-data-to-google-spreadsheet-using-python-ebf54d51a72c)).

 ```python
 import pandas as pd